-Putting finance at the heart of decision-making is mission critical today and not just in the C-suite.
-Functional leaders in every industry face pressure to show the financial return and value of their initiatives, including the upside opportunity and downside risk of every decision.
-Having a strong foundation in finance and an ability to speak that language is a must in today’s globally competitive market, because errors quickly become magnified and have greater implications to a company’s future.
+Putting corporate finance at the heart of decision making is mission critical today, and not just in the C-suite.
+Senior-level executives in every industry face pressure to show the financial return and value of their initiatives, including the upside opportunity and downside risk of every decision.
+Having a strong foundation in finance and an ability to speak that language is a must in today’s globally competitive market, because errors quickly become magnified and have greater implications for a company’s future.

-Wharton Finance for Executives leverages what Wharton is world-renowned for – finance that strikes the right balance between academic rigor and practical application.
-Wharton faculty, led by Finance Professor Michael Roberts, an expert in corporate finance, apply their field-based research and professional experience to teach the latest strategic insights for making more informed and better decisions, and providing participants with an improved ability to communicate those decisions to financial executives.
+Wharton Finance for Executives leverages what Wharton is world-renowned for — finance that strikes the right balance between academic rigor and practical application.
+Wharton faculty, led by finance professor and corporate finance expert Michael Roberts, apply their field-based research and professional experience to teach the latest strategic insights for making more informed and better decisions, and to provide participants with an improved ability to communicate those decisions to financial executives.

 Session topics include: